tymyrddin/purple/source/docs/foundations/montessori/self-directed.md

 An outcome like "demonstrate improved detection of lateral movement in a simulated environment" gives the learner something to aim for without prescribing how to get there.
 Someone who has strong network analysis background might approach it differently from someone who comes from a cloud operations background.
 Both paths are valid.
 Both produce the outcome.
 Both teach something the prescriptive path would not.

 The mistake is confusing self-direction with the absence of accountability.
 The outcomes are real.
 Progress against them is observable.
-The autonomy is in the how, not in whether the work matters.
+The autonomy is in the how, not in whether the work counts.

 ## Intrinsic motivation

-People do better work on problems they have chosen than on problems they have been assigned, and they retain more of what they learn through genuine curiosity than through compliance.
+People usually do better work on problems they have chosen than on problems they have been assigned, and they retain more of what they learn through genuine curiosity than through compliance.

 In security this has a practical implication beyond engagement.
-A team member who has independently pursued a deep understanding of identity attacks because they found the domain genuinely interesting will spot things in a detection alert that a team member who completed the mandated IAM security module will not.
+A team member who has independently pursued a deep understanding of identity attacks because they found the domain genuinely interesting is likely to spot things in a detection alert that a team member who completed the mandated IAM security module will not.
 The knowledge has a different quality because the motivation that produced it was different.

 Intrinsic motivation is not mystical.
 It is produced by conditions: meaningful work, some degree of choice, visible progress, a sense of competence developing, and the absence of the kind of surveillance and evaluation that makes failure feel threatening rather than informative.